royalmo/TripleBot/README.md

 pip install PyNaCl
 ```

+You will then need to install ffmpeg, in order to play audio files through Discord.
+If you are working on Windows, make sure the `ffmpeg.exe` is on the same path as the one mentionned in `triplebot.py`.

 If you use a linux-based OS, you might want to install the dependencies with `sudo`.
 You will maybe need to work with pip3 and python3 commands.

 Get yourself a Discord bot token, and place it in `bot_token.json`.